 - Complete the Course: Attend the entire Course from start to finish and pay the $25 registration fee.

 - Pass the Exam: Successfully complete and pass the Exam.

 - Attend: New Bartender Orientation Session.

-Spring 2018 New Bartender Training Course dates:
+Fall 2018 New Bartender Training Course dates: To Be Announced

 The original Barnard Bartending Agency has transitioned all bartending jobs over to the Beyond Barnard office.
 The Beyond Barnard office has different protocols than the Barnard Bartending Agency.
 Beyond Barnard offers a job posting site only, and does not provide bartender/client matching services.

 How to Request a BarnardWorks Account to Post Jobs